NEWSLETTER FOR SEPTEMBER 2009

 The winner will grace the front of the annual dinner menu.
 In recent years there have been some excellent submissions.
 All entries to be in by 2nd November.
-Either digital or ye olde worlde style photographs are fine.
-Hint: pictures, which have space for text have been winners in the past.
+Either digital or ye olde worlde style photographs are fine Hint: pictures, which have space for text have been winners in the past.
 Neil & Tracey Weatherstone will judge, and the judges' decision will be final!!

 Hut Bookings.
-For October.
+For September.

 Please note that hut fees should always be paid to me and no one else.
 Colin Hobday.